Skip to main content

 We arrived in Cusco city with much enthusiasm, there we were in one of the most ancient, intriguing and historic regions of Peru, full of ancient ruins.

-A outstandingly beautiful but bustling city tucked snuggly inbetween the Andes, Cusco was once a place where millions of Incans called ‘the capital’.
+An outstandingly beautiful but bustling city tucked snuggly in between the Andes, Cusco was once a place where millions of Incans called ‘the capital’.

 A title that prompted the very intelligent race to construct the hundreds, if not thousands, of old Incan temples, buildings and religious sites found scattered across the city, and the nearby Sacred Valley.
 Of course, let’s not forget the pinnacle of South America, the world wonder, Machu Picchu.

-Every year, millions of tourists arrive from around the world, to takeover the stoney streets and indulge in its ancient history.
-It’s no surprise that one of Cusco city’s main revenue is tourism, and with that comes an onverwheming amount of tours, attractions, sites and “must sees”, all of which are overpriced.
+Every year, millions of tourists arrive from around the world, to take over the stoney streets and indulge in its ancient history.
+It’s no surprise that one of Cusco City’s main revenue is tourism, and with that comes an overwhelming amount of tours, attractions, sites and “must sees”, all of which are overpriced.

 So with that, inspired by previous visitors and our favourite travel blogs, we looked at triumphing as much of the Cusco Region as we could, spending as little as possible while doing so.

 To achieve this, we had to research exactly “how” Cusco worked.
-With an overwhelming amount of information available online, at first we found it hard to wrap our head around the sacred valley, the Inca trail, the route to Machu Picchu and the city itself.
-What was based where?
-We are 99.9% sure we have it sussed, and have gathered everything we learned to hopefully make this less painful for you as it was for us.
+With an overwhelming amount of information available online, at first, we found it hard to wrap our heads around the sacred valley, the Inca trail, the route to Machu Picchu and the city itself.
+What was it based on?
+We are 99.9% sure we have it sussed and have gathered everything we learned to hopefully make this less painful for you than it was for us.

-We then based ourselves in Ollantaytambo, and used the ancient village as our hiking start point to Machu Picchu.
-After a thrilling 24 hours, where we hiked to Aguas Calientes, spent the night and hiked to Machu Picchu, to return back to Ollantaytambo.
+We then based ourselves in Ollantaytambo and used the ancient village as our hiking start point to Machu Picchu.
+After a thrilling 24 hours, we hiked to Aguas Calientes, spent the night and hiked to Machu Picchu, to return back to Ollantaytambo.

 So without further babblings, let’s take a look at exactly what the Cusco region has to offer and how we managed to visit and experience it all, without leaving ourselves (too) broke.